On this page:

 The feed-in tariff is a rate that is set per kilowatt hour (kWh).

 They may also offer different packages and terms and conditions, such as a 'time varying' tariff.
-Customers who choose this option will be credited between 7.1 cents and 29 cents per kWh, depending on the time of day.
+Customers who choose this option will be credited a minimum of between 9.9 cents and 14.6 cents per kWh, depending on the time of day.

 For information on the tariffs, visit the Minimum feed-in tariff page on the Essential Services Commission website.